pachyderm/pachyderm/doc/fundamentals/removing_data_from_pachyderm.md

 commits overwrote or deleted the bad data, it will still be present in the children commits. *Deleting a commit does not modify its children.*

-In git terms, `delete-commit` is equivalent to squashing a commit out of existence.
+In git terms, `delete commit` is equivalent to squashing a commit out of existence.
 It's not equivalent to reverting a commit.
 The reason for this behavior is that the semantics of revert can get ambiguous when the files being reverted have been otherwise modified.
 Git's revert can leave you with a merge conflict to solve,